dschnare/gommitjs/README.md

     ./node_modules/.bin/gommitjs init

-The above commands will install the `gommitjs` NPM module and download the `gommit` binary for your OS and save it under `./tools`.
+The above commands will install the `gommitjs` NPM module and download the `gommit` binary for your OS and save it under the `./node_modules/gommitjs/tools` folder.
 Then we initialize our project by creating a `.gommit.toml` config file if one doesn't exist and create a `.git/hooks/commit-msg` commit hook if one doesn't exist.

 NOTE: If you already have a `commit-msg` hook then you'll have to maintain this hook yourself, using the `gommit` binary to check messages: